Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 **Sutton SignWriting as research infrastructure**

-This entry is the second major anchor of the `Sutton SignWriting Infrastructure and Program` series.
+This brief gives the shortest forwardable stewardship case for Sutton SignWriting as research infrastructure.

 For the concrete asset-and-continuity case behind this summary, see *Infrastructure and Stewardship*.
-For the strongest current empirical anchors behind the support case, see *Brazil as the Empirical Center of SignWriting* and *South Korea as a Current Institutional Proof Point*.
+For the strongest current empirical anchors behind the stewardship case, see *Brazil as the Empirical Center of SignWriting* and *South Korea as a Current Institutional Proof Point*.

 ## Executive frame

 Sutton SignWriting is not only a writing system.

-It is also an existing body of tools, standards, data, and public resources that could support much more research if it had a stronger institutional home.
+It is also an existing body of tools, standards, data, and public resources that could support much more research under a stronger stewardship structure.

 ## Mission statement

-The mission of this project is to move Sutton SignWriting toward a stable academic or institutional home so its existing standards, tools, datasets, and research pathways can be maintained, studied, preserved, and extended.
+The mission of this project is to move Sutton SignWriting toward an accountable academic, institutional, consortium, or fiscal-sponsor structure so its existing standards, tools, datasets, and research pathways can be maintained, studied, preserved, and extended.

-In practical terms, that means moving from informal stewardship of a globally used system to stronger institutional support that can sustain research, preservation, and future growth.
+In practical terms, that means moving from informal stewardship of a globally used system to stronger institutional stewardship that can sustain research, preservation, and future growth.

 ## What Sutton SignWriting is